Now that Christmas is over, it's time to think about how to dispose of your holiday decorations.

 In Montgomery County: If you live in a home or townhouse, put your tree at the curb by 7 a.m. on your usual recycling collection day.
 Residents of apartments or condominiums should check with their property manager or representative for specific recycling instructions.

-In Prince George's County: Christmas trees will be collected along with other yard waste during the weekly curbside collection.
+In Prince George's County: Christmas trees will be collected along with other yard waste on Mondays.

-In Arlington: Christmas trees will be collected during the first two weeks of January in Arlington County.
+In Arlington County: Christmas trees will be collected during the first two weeks of January in Arlington County.
 Trees must be placed on the curb no later than 6 a.m. on your regular trash collection day.
 Trees picked up after Jan.
-18 will not be recycled, but can be collected as trash on your regular trash day.
+12 will not be recycled, but can be collected as trash on your regular trash day.

 In Prince William County: Trees can be dropped off at the following locations to be recycled: